MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-sudoers-configuration.md

 ## Introduction

-In order to use sudo-enabled accounts for monitoring with Operations Manager, sudo configurations must be put into place to authorize elevation for RunAs Accounts using sudo.
+In order to use sudo-enabled accounts for monitoring with Operations Manager, configurations must be put into place to authorize elevation for RunAs Accounts using sudo.
 General requirements for the accounts used by Operations Manager with sudo elevation are:

 - The accounts must have RequireTTY disabled as a default parameter.
 - The accounts must be configured to elevate with NOPASSWD.